nelson-wpwang/FOXY/README.md

 4.To run the prediction part, just enter the prediction file and run the 542Projectgbr file. note the csv file and the python must be at the same directory.

+Tips:I have written a data_aug function in data_aug folder, because sometimes the data is not enough for us to train, you can consult it to aug your data.